mathzds/thinkmore/README.md

 - Features

-[x] Can be Create, Update, Delete & Find User
+[ x ] Can be Create, Update, Delete & Find User

-[x] Can User logon with JWT
+[ x ] Can User logon with JWT